Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Paper Structure

-Centre-based seminars usually occur in room 2.06 or 1.08.
+Centre-based seminars usually occur in room 2.06 or 1.08 in the Owheo Building.
 Transportation will be supplied on days when a field trip is involved.

 - Teaching Arrangements

 All schedules can be subject to change due to weather and other contingencies.
 When changes have to occur, you will be alerted to those changes by email.

 Hardware requirements: Students are required to provide 2x external drives to digitally store their creative projects during the semester

 - 1TB SSD (USB-C)

 If you have any enquires about purchasing the appropriate drives, please email email@example.com